ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The EAD item EAD\_ACCESS\_TOKEN = (-ead\_label, ead\_value) MUST be included in the EAD\_3 field.
 If the access token is provisioned with EDHOC message\_3 as specified in {{AT-in-EAD}}, then ead\_value = { 0 : access\_token}, otherwise ead\_value = { 1 : session\_id}, where session\_id is equal to the value of the "session_id" field of the access token response from AS, see {{token-series}}.

-* The RS MUST ensure that the access token is valid, potentially first retrieving it using session\_id and AUTH\_CRED\_C, the validation follows the procedure specified in {{rs-c}}.
+* If EAD\_3 contains the EAD item EAD\_ACCESS\_TOKEN then the RS MUST ensure that the access token is valid.
+The validation follows the procedure specified in {{rs-c}}.
 If such a process fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}), and it MUST abort the EDHOC session.

 RS MUST have successfully validated the processing of the access token before completing the EDHOC session.
 If completed successfully, then the EDHOC session is associated with both the access token and the pair (session_id, AUTH_CRED_C).
 Any old existing EDHOC session associated with the same access token and with the same pair (session_id, AUTH_CRED_C) MUST be deleted, together with the OSCORE Security Context derived from the EDHOC session.

 Editor's note: Instead of ERR\_CODE = 1, consider to use ERR\_CODE = 3 "Access Denied"  defined in draft-ietf-lake-authz